 |Cubic capacity||27.4 m3 / 970cu ft||59.18 m3 / 2090cu ft|

 Half height containers are designed to accommodate goods that are heavy but don’t require the full vertical space of a standard container.
 They are often used for transporting dense materials such as minerals, coal, and other bulk commodities.

 Half height containers follow the DNV (Det Norske Veritas) standards.
 A DNV-approved half height container is equipped with slings, shackles, and multiple internal lashing points.
 There are also net securing points, cargo restraining nets, anti-slip surfaces, and forklift points for safety purposes.

 A half height container also comes as an open top container for easy loading and unloading of cargoes.
-You also have the option to customize it with removable side or swinging doors.
-You can also choose a range of size that suits your need.
+You also have the option to customize it with a removable side or swinging doors.
+You can also choose from a range of sizes that suit your needs.